prathammittall/Attendy/README.md

 - iPhone or iPad (landscape supported on iPad)

 ### **Installation**
-1. Open `Attendyy.swiftpm` in Xcode
+1. Open `Attendy.swiftpm` in Xcode
 2. Target: `iOS 16.0+`
 3. Build and run on simulator or device